-Dozens of high blood pressure medications (anti-hypertensives) are available, each with pros and cons.
-Your doctor might prescribe more than one high blood pressure medication to treat your condition.
+There are many different high blood pressure medications (antihypertensives) available, each with pros and cons.
+Your doctor might prescribe more than one type to treat your condition.

 If you have high blood pressure or are at risk of developing it, lifestyle changes can help keep your numbers under control.
-But you might need medication, as well.
-Having an effective medication regimen, taking drugs as prescribed, monitoring your blood pressure and making lifestyle changes can help you keep your blood pressure under control.
+But you might need medication too.

-Whether you're beginning to develop high blood pressure (prehypertension) or you already have it (hypertension), you can benefit from lifestyle changes that can lower your blood pressure.
+If you're beginning to develop high blood pressure (prehypertension) or if you already have it, lifestyle changes can help you reduce or eliminate your need for medication.

-- Eat a healthy diet, focusing on fruits and vegetables and, especially, reduce the sodium in your diet.
+- Eat a healthy diet with plenty of fruits and vegetables and reduce the amount of sodium in your diet.

 - Maintain a healthy weight.

 - Exercise.
 Get 30 minutes of moderate activity on most days of the week.
 It's OK to break up your activity into three 10-minute sessions a day.